gaoce/TimeVis/docs/api_v2.rst

 | ``/api/v2/timeseries`` | (Transformed) time series data  |
 +------------------------+---------------------------------+

-The data exchanged are generally in the following JSON format:
+The data exchanged, except ``timeseries`` are generally in the following JSON
+format:

 ::